Democratic Socialist Coalition

 The Democratic Socialist Coalition (Coalición Socialista Democrática, CSD) was a Cuban political coalition, led by Fulgencio Batista.

+History
-The party was founded in 1939, and served for the 1940 general elections, won by Batista.

-The founding parties and members were four: the Liberal Party (liberal), the Nationalist Union Party (conservative), the Communist Revolutionary Union (communist), and the Democratic National Association (conservative).
+This political coalition was founded in 1939, and served for the 1940 general elections, won by Batista.
+The founding parties and members were five: the Liberal Party (liberal), the Nationalist Union Party (conservative), the Communist Revolutionary Union (communist), the Democratic National Association (conservative), and Republican Democratic Party.

 The Coalition won 36 of 162 Deputies, against the 45 of Opposition Front.

-In the 1944 election, the coalition supported the presidential candidacy of Carlos Saladrigas Zayas as President and Ramón Zaydín as Vice President.
+In the 1944 election, the coalition supported the presidential candidacy of Carlos Saladrigas Zayas as President and Ramón Zaydín as Vice President, but it was made up of these parties in 1944: Liberal Party of Cuba, Popular Socialist Party, Democratic Party, and ABC.
 However, the election was won by Ramón Grau San Martín.

-In the 1954 elections, the CSD ran as the National Progressive Coalition.